c4lv1n/WinCom/README.md

 # Brief Info
 This library will wrap around what would be standard socket connections in windows (winsock) and add a more modern, secure structure.
 ## Notice
-This library developed in just a few days, and isn't meant to be implemented as-is in any serious environment (especially an enterprise one).
+This library was developed in just a few days, and isn't meant to be implemented as-is in any serious environment (especially an enterprise one).
 It's mainly proof-of-concept code.

 # Notable Features
 1. Support for multiple user defined callback routines.